tanoManzo/notes/Projects/CLARIN/Answer Review AMIA.md

 agreement between the annotators was not perfect, it was still reasonable and acceptable for the task."
  - We edited the respective section to clarified the agreement between the annotators.

 - [ ] Model selection.
 The paper stated that "state-of-the-art language models from the Hugging Face platform", however, they failed to justify how the SOTA models was selected.
 There are models trained on clinical notes, such as ClinicalBERT, which may be proper for this study.
 Although the author mentioned that "In this work, we used the most popular sentiment analysis models, both pre-trained and fine-tuned, available on Hugging Face", they failed to prove that these selected models were SOTA.
+ -  In the respective section, we motivated the choice to exclude model such as ClinicalBERT and we added a description and citations that support the selected.